 While it is easy to imagine that a drug that seems to "calm" overexcited children would be great for your anxiety, the truth is that this drug is designed to stimulate alertness and therefore runs the risk of worsening your anxiety rather than improving it.

 If your doctor insists that you start taking Ritilan, than you should take it.
-But otherwise make sure that you're considering behavioral optoins as well.
-Take my free 7 minute anxiety test to find out more about some of the potential options for anxiety.
+But otherwise make sure that you're considering behavioral options as well.